 Just as they began their physical labors after a one-day rest, so, too, did they have to continue to offer sacrifices.
 Hebrews 10:1 tells us that the law “can never, by the same sacrifices repeated endlessly year after year, make perfect those who draw near to worship.”
-But these sacrifices were offered in anticipation of the ultimate sacrifice of Christ on the cross, who “after He had offered one sacrifice for sins forever, sat down on the right of God” (Hebrews 10:12).
-Just as He rested after performing the ultimate sacrifice, He sat down and rested—ceased from His labor of atonement because there was nothing more to be done, ever.
-Because of what He did, we no longer have to “labor” in law-keeping in order to be justified in the sight of God and this includes the observance of the Sabbath.
+But these sacrifices were offered in anticipation of the ultimate sacrifice of Christ on the cross, who “after He had offered one sacrifice for sins forever, sat down at the right hand of God” (Hebrews 10:12).
+Jesus rested after performing the ultimate sacrifice—He ceased from His labor of atonement because there was nothing more to be done, ever.
+Because of what He did, we no longer have to “labor” in Law-keeping in order to be justified in the sight of God, and this includes the observance of the Sabbath.
 Jesus was sent so that we might rest in God and in what He has provided.

 By saying, “The Sabbath was made for man, not man for the Sabbath” (Mark 2:27), Jesus was restating the principle that the Sabbath rest was instituted to relieve man of his labors, just as Jesus came to relieve us of our attempting to achieve salvation by our works.
 We no longer rest for only one day, but forever cease our laboring to attain God’s favor.
 Jesus is our rest from works now, just as He is the door to heaven, where we will rest in Him forever.
 There is no other Sabbath rest besides Jesus.
 He alone satisfies the requirements of the Law, and He alone provides the sacrifice that atones for sin.
 He is God’s plan for us to cease from the labor of our own works.